Waterfowl Identification Test

 Test results will be available through the test attendee's MyGL account once processed.

 The test is in English only, as the translation of waterfowl names is not possible.
 A person must be able to recognise each species by sight, and know its common name.
-By prior arrangement, an interpreter may be used to assist those who have difficulty with English.
+By prior arrangement, assistance may be provided to assist those who have difficulty with English.
+Please call the Customer Contact Centre on 136 186 to speak to our licensing team.

 A score of 85% or greater will be required to obtain a pass (i.e. 57 out of 66), provided that the applicant also correctly identifies all non-game species.